Kiehl's: Clientele

 Allan Mottus, the editor of the cosmetics industry magazine The Informationist, stated, "The Kiehl's store always attracted a cutting-edge younger crowd."
 Compared to other cosmetics stores, Kiehl's is also known for appealing to an exceptionally large male clientele, which represents 30 to 40 percent of the company's customer base.
 The interior of every Kiehl's store includes a motorcycle, paying homage to the fleet of 44 motorcycles Aaron Morse had in its collection.
 According to Kiehl's USA president, Chris Salgrado, the motorcycles were an effective way of introducing male customers to their products.
 In cities like New York and Los Angeles, nearly half of all customers are men.
 According to Wendy Liebmann, chief executive of New York research firm WSL Strategic Retail, "Kiehl's changes the paradigm with a health and wellness approach that demystifies cosmetics.
 There's no intimidating hocus-pocus.
 It feels authentic and fun."

 Philanthropy

 Kiehl's is recognized for its philanthropic activities.
 More than 40 years ago, Aaron Morse wrote the "Mission of Kiehl's," a 137-word statement which committed the company to the objective of "making for better citizens, better firms, and better communities."
 Today, the cosmetics retailer is focused on three primary philanthropic causes: AIDS research and prevention, children's well-being and the environment.
 Kiehl's stores have also begun to regularly host pet adoption events.
 In August 2010, the company launched its inaugural "Kiehl's Liferide for amfAR" (The Foundation for AIDS Research).
 At the end of the six-day charitable motorcycle ride up the coast of California, Chris Salgardo, the President of Kiehl's USA who led the group on his own Harley-Davidson, presented an $85,000 check to amfAR.

+Controversy

+Kiehl's has been criticized for using squalene, an ingredient derived from shark liver, in their skincare products.
+However, both Kiehl's and independent foundations affirm Kiehl's employs squalene sourced from olives in their products.

+In 2025, Kiehl’s introduced its Personals intimate-care line with advertisements featuring models with visible pubic hair.
+After some of the ads were censored in stores and on social media, the company launched a follow-up campaign called “Pubic Display Type,” which used a custom font made from human pubic hair.
+The initiative was described as both a challenge to beauty norms and a controversial publicity tactic.